Skip to content

 Attribution Asserted at campaign level after the fact UTM parameters, dedicated landing page, CRM source field captured at lead creation

 Some formats consistently outperform others.
-From the data I’ve seen across mid-market and enterprise SaaS:
+From the data I have seen across mid-market and enterprise SaaS, format choice changes ROI more than budget does.

 Co-authored research reports.
 Highest ROI by far.
-Original research with both logos produces gated leads that convert at 2 to 4x normal rates because the gated content is genuinely valuable.
-Gartner research on B2B content marketing consistently shows original research outperforms thought-leadership content by 3x or more on conversion to qualified pipeline.
+Original research with both logos produces gated leads that convert at 2 to 4x normal rates.
+The content is genuinely valuable, so buyers trade their details for it.
+Gartner research on B2B content marketing shows original research outperforms thought-leadership content by 3x or more on conversion to qualified pipeline.

 Joint customer story content.
-High ROI when the customer story features both products solving a specific problem.
-Generates mid-funnel pipeline that converts well.
+High ROI when the story features both products solving a specific problem.
+It generates mid-funnel pipeline that converts well.
+The buyer sees proof rather than a pitch.

 Joint email nurture sequences.
 Mid ROI.
-Works best when each partner owns specific touchpoints in the sequence rather than sending duplicate content.
+This works best when each partner owns specific touchpoints in the sequence, rather than sending duplicate content.

 The handoff motion most teams skip

-Joint demand-gen produces leads.
+Joint demand generation produces leads.
 Leads die when handoff is undefined.
-Here’s the handoff structure that consistently captures pipeline.
+Here is the handoff structure that consistently captures pipeline.

 Pre-define routing rules.
 Before the campaign launches, both companies agree on which company gets which leads.
 Routing logic typically uses ICP overlap, existing customer status, and account ownership.
-Document the rules and load them into both CRMs.
+Then document the rules and load them into both CRMs.

-SLA on first touch.
-Both companies commit to a first-touch SLA (typically 24 hours for inbound demo requests, 5 business days for content downloads).
-Slip the SLA and the lead conversion rate drops 30 to 50 percent.
+Set an SLA on first touch.
+Both companies commit to a first-touch SLA.
+A common standard is 24 hours for inbound demo requests and 5 business days for content downloads.
+Slip the SLA and lead conversion drops 30 to 50 percent.

-Joint follow-up motion.
+Run a joint follow-up motion.
 For high-fit leads, both partners coordinate the follow-up.
-Partner manager does the intro, AE runs discovery, partner CSM joins for technical fit.
+The partner manager does the intro, the AE runs discovery, and the partner CSM joins for technical fit.
 This is where most teams under-invest.
+It is also where co-sell pipeline gets built.
+So a real co-sell motion belongs in the campaign plan from day one, and the same discipline carries into partner activation for SaaS companies once the partner starts producing.

 The hidden cost of poorly designed joint campaigns

-Beyond the wasted budget, poorly designed joint demand-gen damages the partnership relationship.
+Beyond the wasted budget, a poorly designed campaign damages the partnership relationship.
 The pattern is predictable.
 Both teams invest.
-Campaign launches.
+The campaign launches.
 Leads come in.
 Neither side captures pipeline credibly.
-Both teams blame each other.
-The next quarter, joint demand-gen budget gets slashed and the partner relationship cools.
+So both teams blame each other.
+The next quarter, the joint budget gets slashed and the partner relationship cools.

 The bigger picture for partnerships leaders

-Joint demand-gen is one of the highest-leverage motions in the partnerships playbook when designed correctly.
-It’s also one of the most damaging when designed wrong because it burns budget and damages partner relationships simultaneously.
-Spend 2 to 4 hours on the four design decisions before any campaign launches.
-Document the ICP, ownership, attribution, and handoff motion.
+Joint demand generation is one of the highest-leverage motions in the partnerships playbook when designed correctly.
+It is also one of the most damaging when designed wrong.
+It burns budget and damages partner relationships at the same time.
+So spend 2 to 4 hours on the four design decisions before any campaign launches.
+Document the ICP, the ownership, the attribution, and the handoff motion.
 Then execute.
-The teams that do this consistently build joint demand-gen programs that compound over years.
-The teams that skip the design work waste budget and lose partners.
+The teams that do this build joint demand-gen programs that compound over years.

 Frequently Asked Questions